Yiren-20/The-embedded-intelligent-system-remote-clock/README.md

--   Core code is in clock_main.c和button_control.c
+-   Core code is in clock_main.c and button_control.c

 - The BUILD.gn file should be like bellow：